ztkent/ai-util/README.md

 - Conversation Management:
   - Manage message history and token counts with auto-truncation
   - Support for system prompts and role-based messaging
+- Tool Calling:
+  - Invoke backend tools and APIs from within conversations
+  - Available only for supported models.

 ## Installation